 With the same soft rubber scraper, apply the grout over the tiles… pushing it into the tiles’ gaps.
 Make sure you fill all the gaps.
 This will take some time.
 You will use a lot of grout if you’re using penny tiles like these.
 Again, I suggest using the bigger square tiles if this is your first time to tile a table top.

 Cleaning Up The Extra Surface Grout… 2-3 times

 The first cleaning… After about 30 minutes after applying the grout (after it sets up a bit), you’ll need to do your first cleaning.
 Use a damp sponge (not wet) and carefully wipe across the tiles to remove the excess grout being careful not to disturb the grout lines too much.
 Frequently wash the sponge out with water and repeat wiping away the leftover surface grout.
 You will not remove all the extra grout but most of it.
 There will still be a film that noticeable on the tiles.

-The second cleaning… After another 30 minutes (give or take) go back and clean up once again with a damp sponge.
+The second cleaning… After another 30 minutes (give or take), go back and clean up once again with a damp sponge.
 You should notice that the grout is starting to harden but not set up solid.
-If you notice a few areas of grout that you missed you can always apply a little with your finger to cover the imperfections.
+If you notice a few grout areas that you missed, you can always apply a little with your finger to cover the imperfections.
 Repeat if necessary and allow to dry 24 hours.
 Now is a good time to touch up the paint if needed.

 The Completed Look

 The results are a lovely tiled table top that you can be proud of.
 And it wasn’t hard at all.
 The total cost of the penny tiles and glue for this project was about $30.
 But if you go with a basic 4X4 white ceramic tile, you’ll pay about .15 cents each.